 - NEIGHBORS’ POSTINGS: Please respect various postings on private abutting land; many such postings aim to protect nearby farm animals or pets from dogs or hunters.

-Press, Stewardship, and Conservation History
+Press, Planned Expansions, and Conservation History

 Here’s a Lewiston Sun Journal article from January 8, 2019, when we unveiled the preserve to the public at a New Gloucester Board of Selectmen’s meeting.

 Most recently, Big Falls Preserve showed up in the September 2020 issue of Downeast Magazine: My Favorite Place Abdi Nor Iftin, A great perspective on Maine’s outdoors.

 This preserve is managed to protect sensitive habitats and historic features, and will be made available as a community educational resource.
 RRCT plans to maintain the old vehicle for historic interpretation.
 See Michael Fralich’s narrative, next tab, for a rich history of many features of the preserve including the 1947 Plymouth and the 19th century stone bridge.

 Located on the town/city line on the edge of abandoned Woodman Road is an history granite boundary monument, with a small interpretive kiosk explaining the historic boundary of New Gloucester and Danville (now Auburn).